 What do they have in common?

 Well, they are the products of the first three industrial revolutions which shaped the global markets and altered how we lived as a society, worked, and interacted with one another.
-And, as we stand on the verge of the fourth industrial revolution, cutting-edge technologies such as AI, Machine learning (ML), 5G, and so on will bring in a new and transformed wave of automation that will lay the groundwork for smart factories.
+And, as we stand on the verge of the fourth industrial revolution, cutting-edge technologies such as Artificial Intelligence, Machine learning for Robotics, 5G, and so on will bring in a new and transformed wave of automation that will lay the groundwork for smart factories.
 Thus, will make it one of the most transformative periods in manufacturing since the invention of the steam engine.
 Furthermore, in today's society, where digital transformation is not just a top priority but also a requirement for business success, you need to be ready to take advantage of smart factories to enhance your business’s bottom line & productivity.

 And, to assist you in making the transition from "traditional factory" to "smart factory," this article can be just what you need.

 So without further ado, let’s take a closer look at the nitty-gritties of the smart factory and how it is revolutionizing the manufacturing industry and transforming its operations for a better future.